 About the census : From collecting to publishing census information

-More than 97% of households in England and Wales completed their questionnaire for Census 2021.
-Turning that information into statistics that are ready to publish is a big task with many steps.
+We had a fantastic response to Census 2021.
+Turning millions of census forms into statistics that are ready to publish is a big task with many steps.
 At the Office for National Statistics (ONS), we’re working hard through all those steps.
 We do this to make sure the statistics are high quality and represent the whole population, not just those who completed the questionnaire.
 This means that census data users can trust the statistics when using them as a basis for decisions.

 Read more about the steps we’re taking in Census 2021 – the count is done, the data is in, so what happens next? (opens in a new tab) on the ONS blog site or outlined in the following sections.